Best practices for configuring EOP

 Follow these best-practice recommendations for Microsoft Exchange Online Protection (EOP) in order to avoid common configuration errors and set yourself up for success.
 We recommend using the default configuration settings as a general rule.
 This topic assumes that you’ve already completed the setup process.
 If you haven’t completed EOP setup, see Set up your EOP service.

 If your organization has existing user accounts in an on-premises Active Directory environment, you can synchronize those accounts to Windows Azure Active Directory (AD) in the cloud.
 Using directory synchronization is recommended.
-To learn more about the steps needed to set up directory synchronization, see Manage mail users in EOP.
+To learn more about the benefits of using directory synchronization, and the steps for setting it up, see Manage mail users in EOP.

 When you set up EOP, you added an SPF (sender policy framework) record for EOP to your DNS records.
 The SPF record helps prevent spoofing.
 For more information about how an SPF record prevents spoofing and how you can add your on-premises IP addresses to the SPF record, see Customize an SPF record to validate outbound email sent from your domain.